gabrielgeier/social-network-php/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0-blue.svg?cacheSeconds=2592000" />
 </p>

+>Disclaimer: this was my first web project, back in 2018, so expect a messy code.

 Hello, and welcome to my social network!
 This was my first experience developing a web app.
 It dates from the first semester of 2018, when I had little to none knowledge about web development.
 I tried my best to fully grasp the experience, and to do so, i bet on PHP, without any help of a framework.
 As you can imagine, the code is very messy, and there is a lot of redundancy.
 Even in the front-end, i made without frameworks, to train my CSS, HTML and JS.
 Without a shadow of doubt, this freedom made my creativity jump to another level, and i could accomplish a lot of things.

 So, what's that website about?
 Well, it's basically a social network designed for authors and readers of novels and fanfics.
 So, here, the user can: